digitranslab/dblock/docker_example/README.md

    docker compose up
    ```

-KozmoAi will now be accessible at [http://localhost:7860/](http://localhost:7860/).
+Minerva will now be accessible at [http://localhost:7860/](http://localhost:7860/).

 ## Docker Compose Configuration

-The Docker Compose configuration spins up two services: `kozmoai` and `postgres`.
+The Docker Compose configuration spins up two services: `minerva` and `postgres`.

-### KozmoAi Service
+### Minerva Service

-The `kozmoai` service uses the `digitranslab/kozmoai:latest` Docker image and exposes port 7860.
+The `minerva` service uses the `digitranslab/minerva:latest` Docker image and exposes port 7860.
 It depends on the `postgres` service.

 Environment variables:

-- `KOZMOAI_DATABASE_URL`: The connection string for the PostgreSQL database.
+- `MINERVA_DATABASE_URL`: The connection string for the PostgreSQL database.
-- `KOZMOAI_CONFIG_DIR`: The directory where KozmoAi stores logs, file storage, monitor data, and secret keys.
+- `MINERVA_CONFIG_DIR`: The directory where Minerva stores logs, file storage, monitor data, and secret keys.

 Volumes:

-- `kozmoai-data`: This volume is mapped to `/app/kozmoai` in the container.
+- `minerva-data`: This volume is mapped to `/app/minerva` in the container.

 ### PostgreSQL Service